Dennis Denora: Aftermath

 Denora's murder caused an increase in the amount of attention paid to motorcycle attacks in the Philippines, which have resulted in hundreds of unsolved murder cases over the past few decades.
 Police Chief Director General Oscar Albayalde proposed that stickers be attached to every motorcycle in the country to facilitate the identification of suspects.
-Friends and colleagues of Denora advocated for a nationwide ban of tinted motorcycle helmets as well as stricter gun laws.
+Colleagues of Denora advocated for a nationwide ban of tinted motorcycle helmets as well as stricter gun laws.
 In the wake of the deaths of Denora and several Filipino prosecutors, Presidential Spokesman Harry Roque stated that President Rodrigo Duterte was frustrated with the killings and corruption in the Philippines.
 Roque stated that Duterte was considering "radical changes" such as the declaration of a state of national emergency.

 Filipino Congressman Antonio Floirendo Jr. said in a statement that the killing "underscored the threat media faces when exposing the evils of society, particularly the lies that some sectors peddle in order to gain public support."
 Floirendo Jr. went on to honor Denora as a man of "decency, integrity, and a strong commitment to seek the journalistic truth."
 The National Union of Journalists in the Philippines (NUJP) organized a protest during which journalists and friends of Denora lit candles in his honor.
 At the event, NUJP Chairperson Jo Clemente stated, "This should be the last.
 The list of journalists killed in the Philippines should not increase."
 Other journalists commented on the crime, criticizing the lack of accountability which had allowed for the murders to continue.